Porto-North-Portugal.com

 Igreja de São Francisco Porto

-Ponte Arrábida bridge porto
+Ponte Arrábida bridge

 The magnificent Ponte Arrábida bridge

 The Fluvial tram stop is at the eastern edge of the parks and open spaces that line the banks of the Foz district and continue westwards to the mouth of the Douro River.
 The small park next to the Fluvial tram stop is the Jardim do Cálem, and this overlooks the sandbanks and marshes of the Observatório das Aves, an area popular with feeding seabirds.
-The 30-minute walk from Fluvial to Passeio Alegre (final stop of tram line), along the Promenade Foz do Douro, is highly recommended.
+The 30-minute walk from Fluvial to Passeio Alegre (final stop of tram line), along the Promenade Foz do Douro, is scenic and highly recommended.

-Observatório das Aves porto
+Observatório das Aves

 The Observatório das Aves tidal marshes